 What is Electronics Recycling?

-Electronics waste generally means any household item or part that is powered and from power line or battery.
+Electronics waste (E-waste for short) generally means any household item or part that is powered and from power line or battery.

 What items are Accepted as Electronics Recycling and Electronic Waste?

 We take the following as electronics recycling.
 These items are considered Electronic waste (E-waste or Ewaste)

 - Computers, Workstations, Servers, Printers, Laptops, Monitors, UPS

 - Cellphones, Land line phones, Smart phones, Tablets

 - Computer Parts, hard drives, Wire, cable circuit boards